Historical Context of the Bible

 “Do not be anxious about anything…. “ (v.
 6a)

-The Apostle Paul is not targeting an overarching sense of unease (general anxiety), or fight/flight state of the body (physical anxiety) with this command in Philippians 4:6.
+In this verse the Apostle Paul is not targeting an overarching sense of unease (general anxiety), or fight/flight state of the body (physical anxiety) with this command in Philippians 4:6.
 The Greek word behind the English “anxious” describes the action of being concerned about a specific object (specific anxiety), such as:

 • food, drink, clothing, health/life (Matthew 6:25-34)